From An Upper Cervical Chiropractic Perspective

 The most embarrassing pain of all?
 Pudendal nerve pain – a short guide

-What is the least talked about pain in the human body?
-Without doubt pudendal nerve pain.
+Without doubt, one of the least talked about pain is pudendal nerve pain.

 Pudendal Neuralgia and Nerve Pain - Location of Pudendal Nerve